Ancient Chinese coinage: Eastern Wu

-According to the records, in 236 Sun Quan, ruler of Wu, cast the Da Quan Wu Bai, and in 238 the Da Quan Dang Qian coins.
-The people were called upon to hand over the copper in their possession and receive back cash, and thus illicit coining was discouraged.
+According to the records, Sun Quan, the ruler of Wu, cast the Da Quan Wu Bai in 236 CE, and the Da Quan Dang Qian coins in 238 CE.
+The people were called upon to hand over the copper in their possession and receive back cash, and thus, illicit coining was discouraged.
 These are coarse coins, cast in the capital Nanking or in Hubei.
 In 2000, clay moulds and other casting materials for Da Quan Wu Bai coins were discovered in the Western Lake, Hangzhou.

 Jin dynasty

-Sima Yan founded the Jin dynasty in AD 265, and after the defeat of Eastern Wu in 280, China was reunified for a while.
-At first, the dynasty was known as the Western Jin with Luo-yang as its capital; from 317, it ruled as the Eastern Jin from Nanking.
+Sima Yan founded the Jin dynasty in 265 CE, and after the defeat of Eastern Wu in 280 CE, China was reunified for a while.
+At first, the dynasty was known as the Western Jin, with Luoyang as its capital; from 317 CE, it ruled as the Eastern Jin from Nanking.
 The historical records do not mention the specific casting of coins during the Jin dynasty.
 In the south, reductions in the weights of coins caused great price fluctuations, and cloth and grain were used as substitutes for coins.
 In the north, numerous independent kingdoms (The Sixteen Kingdoms) issued some interesting coins.